mverboom/build/BUILD.md

 This can point to an optional script to be run after the build process is complete.
 The included debclean script can for example be used here.

+`PROXY`
+Point to a proxy hostname and port to use when connecting to network resources.

 # RECIPE

 During building recipes are used for the various steps in the build process.